tlafrank/system-of-systems-modeller/README.md

 # system-of-systems-modeller
-System-of-systems-modeller (SOSM) is a NodeJS-based web app supported by an SQL database (MySQL) which allows a user to model nodes, their interfaces and the ways in which they connect.
+System-of-systems-modeller (SOSM) is a NodeJS-based web app supported by an SQL database (MySQL) which allows a user to model nodes, their interfaces and the ways in which they connect (links).
 SOSM uses a number of client-side JS libraries which attempts to provide a clean UI, whilst also providing a clear graphical representation of the system, or the particular view of the system that the user is currently interested in.

 ## SOSM Terms
 SOSM defines the following terms:
-- Subsystem.
+- System.
 The systems which make up the greater system.
+Systems form the primary nodes of the standard graph.
+- Subsystems.
+Systems might be fitted with a selection of specific subsystems.
 - Interface.
-The means by which a platform (system) connects to other platforms (systems).
+The means by which a system connects to other systems.
-- Network.
+- Link.
 The link established between two or more interfaces.
+This was formally referred to as a network, and some references to network may still exist.
-- Feature.
-The technology used by a network as well as the technology that can be implemented by an interface.
+- Technology.
+The technology implemented by an interface as well as the technology that links use to communicate.

 ## SOSM Dependencies
 SOSM requires a number of external dependencies to function.
 Client side external dependencies can be found within /www/index.html.
 Client side external dependencies include: